SparkMilkway/ORiginal-Fashion-Raffle/readme.md

 1. Complete user authentication system: Register, Login with email or Facebook, Reset password
 2. Pull database data from Firebase: Fashion news, raffle info and so on
 3. Manage the user's account, change and upload profile image, select brands the users like, etc.

+# Warnings
+Please do not try the enter raffle pool button under the raffle segment in the explore tab, otherwise the app will probably crash.
+We are changing this function so something won't work.

+The Apple Pay simulation requires an Apple Developer account and a valid merchant ID generated on the Apple Developer website.
+So now we don't allow the Apple Pay to function or it will crash.

 # Requirements to simulate this app
 (Tutorial of setting up Google Firebase can be found at https://firebase.google.com/docs/ios/setup)